-Available for Visiting and Exchange Students PENALTY: ZERO TOLERANCE FOR LATE SUBMISSION.
+Available for Visiting and Exchange Students

+PENALTY: ZERO TOLERANCE FOR LATE SUBMISSION.

-EG-M190 Social, environmental and economic context of research Credits: 10 Session: 2022/23 January-June Pre-requisite Modules: Co-requisite Modules: Lecturer(s): Dr N Wint Format:30 formal contact hours 10 x 1 hour lectures 10 x 2 hour interactive workshops Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
-Student may also have the opportunity to engage with online versions of sessions delivered on-campus Lecture and workshops Module Aims: There is an increasing need for engineers to work towards complex, so called 'wicked problems', for example the secure supply of energy.
+EG-M190 Social, environmental and economic context of research

+Lecturer(s): Prof JC Arnold, Dr N Wint

+Format: 30 formal contact hours

+10 x 1 hour lectures

+10 x 2 hour interactive workshops

+Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
+Students may also have the opportunity to engage with online versions of sessions delivered on-campus

+Lecture and workshops

+Module Aims: There is an increasing need for engineers to work towards complex, so called 'wicked problems', for example the secure supply of energy.
 This necessitates a holistic approach and involves making decisions based on a range of different factors, and consideration for economic, ethical, social, political and environmental, as well as technical limitations.

 Obtaining and making sense of such information involves types of knowledge and the use of tools and techniques that have not always been traditionally used within engineering disciplines.
 For example, ethical issues concerning negative impacts on environment or society may raise questions of value, duty or morality and requires the application of moral reasoning rather than scientific reasoning.

 During this module we will make use of a variety of engineering case studies which exemplify the need to consider non-technical aspects of engineering projects.
 We will use qualitative research approaches and ethical frameworks to help in our engineering decision making.
 We will also consider the role of the engineer in policy making.

-Module Content: Different types of knowledge and research approaches used to obtain different types of knowledge and information The use of moral reasoning and ethical frameworks Policy process and the role of the engineer in informing policy Intended Learning Outcomes: Technical Outcomes By the end of this module students should be able to: Knowledge of the stages of a research project and how to select appropriate research methods.
-Accreditation Outcomes (AHEP) Awareness of the need for a high level of professional and ethical conduct in engineering (EL8M / ET1fl) Awareness that engineers need to take account of the commercial and social contexts in which they operate (EL9M/ ET2fl) Awareness that engineering activities should promote sustainable development (EL11M / ET4fl) Assessment: Coursework 1 (60%) Coursework 2 (40%) Participation Exercise (0%) Resit Assessment: Coursework reassessment instrument (100%) Assessment Description: Assessment One: Selection of a contemporary engineering topic/project.
+Module Content: Different types of knowledge and research approaches used to obtain different types of knowledge and information

+The use of moral reasoning and ethical frameworks

+Policy process and the role of the engineer in informing policy

+By the end of this module students should be able to:

+Knowledge of the stages of a research project and how to select appropriate research methods.

+Awareness of the need for a high level of professional and ethical conduct in engineering (EL8M / ET1fl) Awareness that engineers need to take account of the commercial and social contexts in which they operate (EL9M/ ET2fl)

+Awareness that engineering activities should promote sustainable development (EL11M / ET4fl)

+Assessment: Coursework 1 (60%)

+Participation Exercise (0%)

+Resit Assessment: Coursework reassessment instrument (100%)

+Assessment Description: Assessment One: Selection of a contemporary engineering topic/project.
 Outline of the role of different types of knowledge and information needed to inform project.
 Ethical, economic, social and environmental evaluations of the engineering issues involved.

-Assessment Two: A policy brief (choice of contemporary engineering topic) r
+Assessment Two: A policy brief (choice of contemporary engineering topic)

-PASS/FAIL COMPONENT Minimum attendance and contribution to workshop sessions

-Note, that this module cannot be passed if this pass/fail element is not passed.
+PASS/FAIL COMPONENT Minimum attendance and contribution to workshop sessions Note, that this module cannot be passed if this pass/fail element is not passed.
 If you do not meet the requirements of the Pass/Fail component, you will receive a QF outcome.
 This means that you will be required to repeat the failed component(s), even if your module mark is above 50%

-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

-Assessment Feedback: Formative and peer feedback will be given in group/workshop sessions

-Feedback during Q&As in lecture and example classes.
+Assessment Feedback: Formative and peer feedback will be given in group/workshop sessions Feedback during Q&As in lecture and example classes.